langchain-ai/langchain-sandbox/README.md

 ### Using as a tool

-You can use `PyodideSandbox` as a LangChain tool inside an agent.
+You can use `PyodideSandbox` as a LangChain tool:

 ```python
 from langchain_sandbox import PyodideSandboxTool